 A short position involves speculating on falling prices of a certain trading instrument.
-The most important thing to highlight here is that you can speculate on falling prices of an asset that you do not actually own.
+The most important thing to highlight here is that you can speculate on the falling prices of an asset that you do not actually own.
 For example, you can go short TESLA by using a CFD contract and profit from a price decline despite not owning the underlying instrument (the physical share).

 The simplest definition of position sizing is setting the correct trade size to buy or sell a certain instrument or calculating the dollar amount that a trader is going to use to open a new trade.